skiptools/skip-script/README.md

 ```

 **NOTE**: JIT compilation is blocked on iOS without a special entitlement, which can drastically impact the performance of JavaScriptCore on iOS compared to either macOS or Android (where JIT is not blocked).

+## Implementation

+On iOS and other Darwin platforms, the built-in `JavaScriptCore` libraries will be used.

+Android, on the other handle, does not ship JSC as part of the operating system, and so the dependency on the Android side will utilize the `org.webkit:android-jsc` package to bundle a native build of JavaScriptCore with the app itself.
+This will increase the total `.apk` size by between 5-10Mb.

 ## Building